 Support & Wellbeing

 Student Support, Guidance and Well-being are our top priorities.
 We take pride in our student support, guidance and wellbeing, complemented by our ethos that every student is an individual.
-Staff are committed to the College’s mission statement “to provide each learner with the most positive learning experience”.
+OBC team is committed to the College’s mission statement “to provide each learner with the most positive learning experience.”

 We ensure students at any campus of the College get a supportive and responsive experience from the initial inquiry to completing a course and progression within or outside the College.
-This demonstrates our commitment to provide support for inclusive, high-standard students and provides students with a foundation for high achievement.
+This demonstrates our commitment to provide support for inclusive, high-standard students services which in turn provide students with a foundation for high achievement.

 Our students’ changing needs and their varied reason for learning guide our approach to providing innovative learning opportunities from entry-level to higher learning that promotes individual progress.
-Either for personal development & wellbeing, whilst supporting those facing learning barriers to overcome them and succeed.
 The College is committed to helping its student’s Academic and Professional Development (APD).

 - Tutorial meetings